raspberrypi/documentation/troubleshooting/hardware/camera.md

 If the camera is not working correctly, there are number of things to try:

 *   Is the ribbon cable attached to the Camera Serial Interface (CSI), not the Display Serial Interface (DSI)?
 The ribbon connector will fit into either port.
-The Camera port is located near the Ethernet connector.
+The Camera port is located near the HDMI connector.

 *   Are the ribbon connectors all firmly seated, and are they the right way round?
 They must be straight in their sockets.